Register your child for kindergarten starting on January 13, 2014

 Most programs are half-day, offered either in the morning or in the afternoon.

 Hours and days of operation vary from school to school.
 Currently, full-day kindergarten programs are offered in a few communities where data indicates children would most benefit from additional time spent in a kindergarten program.
 These programs are subject to change each year.
-For more information about full-day kindergarten programs, please contact Joan Green at email@example.com.
+For more information about full-day kindergarten programs, please contact Jesse Hillas at email@example.com.

 To register, children must turn five years of age by March 1 during their kindergarten school year.
 Kindergarten is an optional program